Color: DSH Black

 Milli was adopted from PAW in 2005 when she was just a kitten.
 She lived with her family until the late fall of 2017 at which time she was returned.
 A returned cat is always a sad scenario for us but of course we'd rather have a cat come back than be given away to someone who may not provide proper care.

-If you'd like to inquire about Milli, please click here.
+If you'd like to know more about Milli, please submit an inquiry by clicking here.